1. Startpage

 Physical risks

-- Permanent changes in the climate and environment – higher average temperatures, rising sea levels and changed precipitation patterns – higher costs for climate adaptation measures, impact on asset values (chronic risk)
+• Permanent changes to the climate and environment – higher average temperatures, rising sea levels and changed precipitation patterns – higher costs for climate adaptation measures, impact on asset values (chronic risk)

 Transition risks

-- Higher costs for reporting and compliance (policy and regulatory risk)
+• Higher reporting and compliance costs (policy and regulatory risk)

-- Limitations in a company’s operations due to regulations of ownership rights/use (policy and regulatory risk)
+• Operational limitations for companies due to ownership rights/use regulations (policy and regulatory risk)

-- Slow and/or unpredictable permitting processes (policy and regulatory risk)
+• Slow and/or unpredictable approval processes (policy and regulatory risk)

-- Inability to live up to requirements and expectations from the company’s stakeholders (reputational risk)
+• Inability to fulfill requirements and expectations of company stakeholders (reputational risk)

 Opportunities

-- New business models and strong sustainability work lead to competitive advantages, customer satisfaction and investment capital
+• New business models and effective sustainability work result in competitive advantages, customer satisfaction and investment capital